arhill05/aom-journal/index.md

 ### [[6/15/2018] Day 8 - Take some time to reflect on your career.
 Jot down a timeline of it.
 What was your best experience?
 The worst?
 What would you like your future to look like in regards to work?](./day-8)
 > I guess my career really started in high school.
 When I was younger, I thought I wanted to be a game designer.
 Once I got to high school, I had the opportunity to take a basic web design course.
 This involved...

 ### [[6/18/2018] Day 9 - Simply write about your day.
 What time you woke up, what your commute was like, what you did at work, how you spent your evening.
-(If you’re journaling in the mornings, write about the previous day.)]
+(If you’re journaling in the mornings, write about the previous day.)](./day-9)
 > Yesterday was a Sunday, so I woke up late.
 I normally sleep in on Sundays anyway, but I slept in until about 9:30-10:00 which is a lot later than I sleep until even on the weekends.
 Maybe I...